library(testthat)

 $results

-One important thing to know about R and return values: if you don’t specify a return statement, it returns the last computed object by default.
+One important thing to know about R and return values: if you don’t specify a return statement but assign the output of our function to an object, it will assign the value to the last computed object by default.
 In the following code, the value returned is 3.
 Avoid unexpected behavior by always using the return()

 function.